dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 When registering a checker workflow, you need the following fields:

 * Default checker workflow path (path to main descriptor of the checker workflow)
-* Default test parameter file (if not given will copy over from original entry)
+* Default test parameter file (if not given will copy over from parent entry)
-* Descriptor type (CWL or WDL), if original entry is a tool
+* Descriptor type (CWL or WDL), if parent entry is a tool

 .. figure:: /assets/images/docs/checker-workflow-register.png
    :alt: Screenshot of a window displaying the aforementioned three fields.